sahmed7/TicTacToe/README.md

 ---

 **Approach:**

 I used a Wireframe first to flesh out some initial design ideas.
 Then I started with HTML and built the main grid for the game.
 Then I used javascript to access the squares and add EventListeners to respond to user clicks.I prioritized game functionality first and left visuals for later.
-I knew the win conditions was going to be the toughest part so I tackled that first.
+I knew the win conditions was going to be the toughest part, so I tackled that first.
 I thought if I could get the win conditions working, then I can just pass in the user choices.
 After the game functionality was completed, I went back to the html and css to brush up the visuals.
 ---